amalrajvinoth/berlin-termin-bot/README.md

 You can read the [selenium docs](https://selenium-python.readthedocs.io/locating-elements.html#) and adjust `auslanderbehorde_bot.py` or `berlin_bot.py` in order to configure it according to your needs.
 By default, `lea_berlin_bot` looks appointment for `Residence permit for spouses parents and children of foreign family members (§§ 29-34)` for `3 person` from `India`.
-If you need different nationally and number of people adjust the configuration in `.env` file as explained in [Setup section](#setup)
+If you need different nationally and number of people adjust the configuration in `.env` file as explained in [Configuration section](#configuration)

 ## Troubleshooting
 ### chromedriver is not compatible with current version of chrome